Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 * When filament monitors are configured on expansion boards, the "calibrated" values in the object model are not updated; however they can be queried using M591 as usual.
 * Input shaping is not supported on axis motors driven by expansion boards.
 * Cold extrusion prevention is not enforced on extruders driven from CAN-connected expansion boards.
+* Switch-type filament presence detectors must be connected to the same board as the corresponding extruder.

 ## Additional limitations in firmware 3.3 and earlier
 * The main board does not react to heater faults on expansion boards by pausing the print.